 As a local authority North East Lincolnshire Council recognises that a safe and healthy working environment is central to the quality of working life and that it is the right of all of its employees to be treated with dignity and respect at work.

 North East Lincolnshire Council will not tolerate any instance of work related violence and aggression directed towards their staff and will ensure that processes are implemented to prevent, manage and respond to any incident in which an employee is abused, threatened or assaulted in circumstances relating to their work.

 The authority will where deemed appropriate apply a recorded Risk Alert Hazard Warning Marker (a “Cautionary Contact”) identifying any individual who may pose a threat to the health and safety of its employees.

-Human Resources, Municipal Offices, Town Hall Square, Grimsby, North East Lincolnshire, DN31 1HU
+People and Culture, Municipal Offices, Town Hall Square, Grimsby, North East Lincolnshire, DN31 1HU

 Please Note: Our email system will not accept any email attachments exceeding 2 Mb in size.